MartinChavez/HTML-CSS-Advanced-Topics/README.md

 /* Border Radius */
 /*
 - This property applies rounded corners to borders
-- To achieve this, you can specify 4 different properties which represents each corner */
+- To achieve this, you can specify 4 different properties which represent each corner */

 .border-radius{